Shiplake Lock: The camping island

 The reason for the purchase of Shiplake Lock Island by the Corporation of London was to preserve the amenities for bathing and camping.
 It was managed by the corporation's City Lands Committee.
 However, managing at a distance proved a problem and the island was let in perpetuity in 1914 to the Thames Conservancy.
 The camp was then divided into 18 plots and run by the lock keepers.

 Soon after taking over, the conservancy allowed huts to be built near the tents.
 The use of these was restricted to cooking and they were not to be used for sleeping.
 (At that time, ladies were not allowed to sleep on the island at all, but had to retire to wooden huts on the Shiplake bank).

 The Thames Conservancy and its successor organisations the National Rivers Authority and Environment Agency had not been prepared to give more than a one-year lease to the plotholders.
 However, the community remained remarkably static with plots passing down the family line.
 This changed in 2022 when the Environment Agency refused to renew the leases, initially claiming it was for Health & Safety reasons but subsequently saying that the 'site had only been enjoyed by a "limited" number of people and wanted to encourage a more "inclusive approach" to allow everyone to stay'.

+In December 2025, South Oxfordshire District Council issued a Certificate of Lawful Development, facilitating the use of the island for commercial camping purposes.